Arjun-G-Ravi/AI-Notes/01_Machine Learning/07_Reinforcement Learning/01_introduction.md

 In RL, we don't think in terms of 'good' actions.
 An action is considered 'good' if it is a part of a good policy (sequence of actions that lead to the goal state).

 The learning process in reinforcement learning involves the agent exploring different actions in different states, receiving feedback in the form of rewards, and adjusting its policy to improve its decision-making capabilities.

+This is like learning with a critic, who gives an occasional thumbs up or thumbs down, as opposed to learning with a teacher, who tells you what to do at each step.